mcfnord/cem/src/ref/estate.md

 friends.
 One is Darin Murphy.
 Why isn't Candace owning up to her declaration by appearing as a witness?
 Is Candace my accusor?

-Chloe asked me in November, 2013 to write a story called: "John and Chloe's future together."
-I'm still writing.

 I remember taking Chloe on the carosel in Westlake park.

 "Christine, I had a question about the report on11/23 with Charlotte at the